mrichman/hargo/README.md

 - influxdb
 - grafana

-The hargo container will first needs to be [build](#build).
+The hargo container will first needs to be [build](#build-container).
 When the compose file is run it will start a hargo load process that will writes the results into the influxdb.
 This influxdb can be view with the grafana container that contains a example dashboard show the latency.

-### start
+### commands

 ```docker-compose
 docker-compose up